Improving Logistics Network Capacity Management with AI & Demand Forecasting

-In 2018, 12.3% of road freight journeys in the EU were performed by empty vehicles.
+You would think year on year the number of empty vehicles on the road would decrease for efficiency improvements, yet in fact they rose to meet increasing last-minute demands, putting even more pressure on fuel costs.
 Each of these trips represents a loss of revenue for the companies involved, but it’s hardly the fault of the logistics planners at the helm.

 Network capacity management is a massive feat.
-When you consider all of the variables, variables that are constantly evolving and changing, one can realize the sheer amount of data that goes into these efforts.
+When you consider all of the variables, constantly evolving and changing, one can realize the sheer amount of data that goes into these efforts.
 But success and efficiency are possible.

-The first step is determining the right data.
-This is done through purpose-built algorithms in order to best forecast accurate numbers for your logistics company.
-This data then partners with human managers who from there can make better-informed decisions applied to multiple facets of your business.
-This includes but is not limited to; which routes can be utilized based on capacity, more accurate delivery times, and more precisely predicted future demand.
+The first step is determining the correct data.
+This is done through purpose-built algorithms to best accurately forecast numbers for your logistics company.
+This data then partners with human managers who can make better-informed decisions applied to multiple facets of your business.
+This includes but is not limited to; optimal routes based on capacity, more accurate delivery times, and more precisely predicted future demand.

 Through Transmetrics and our applied AI-powered linehaul technology, logistics firms gain a clearer picture of their demand and volume from week to week.
 This keeps their capacity in line to optimize shipping needs, increases revenue due to more efficient operations and better capacity utilization, and significantly impacts efficiency outcomes across functions and seasons.

 To find out more about how Transmetrics can improve your company’s logistics operations, request a demo today.